cenlb/DT_Models_Paper_Code/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\beta \sim \Gamma( m \text{ plus } \nu_{\beta} \text{ minus } 1, A \text{ plus } \lambda_{\beta} )">

-(A in output file "A_<suffix>.txt").

-Set parameters in sample_parallel.py to adjust block size (number of iterations between attempted chain switches) and blocks to burn-in, etc.
+Set parameters in `sample_parallel.py` to adjust block size (number of iterations between attempted chain switches) and blocks to burn-in, etc.

 While burning in, stdout shows scale parameter for proposal density.
 After burning in, stdout shows information on chain switches.

-Note: this is not an ideal implementation of MC_cubed!
+Note: this is not an ideal implementation of MC_cubed, for example, all chains wait at switch points, regardless of whether they are switch candidates!

-## wssv_simulation
+## SEIR / SEIR-P simulation

+`simulate.py` implements full Doob-Gillespie to simulate SIR / SIR-P / SEIR / SEIR-P processes.
+Set `E_` and `I_` definitions to draw required exposed and infectious lifetime distributions.

+`wssv.cc` does the same (and more) but much faster.
+Approximates the hazard function by discretising and forward simulateing pathogen load exactly using one draw from a binomial and one draw from a Poission distribution at each time step.
+For approximation to be accurate, set time step to a suitably small value (one order of magnitude small than pathogen's mean lifetime should do it).

 compile with